Beast (Marvel Comics): Publication history

+1960s

-Created by writer Stan Lee and artist/co-writer Jack Kirby, the character first appeared in X-Men #1 (September 1963).
+Created by writer Stan Lee and artist and co-writer Jack Kirby, the character first appeared in X-Men #1 (September 1963).
 Stan Lee writes in the foreword to X-Men: The Ultimate Guide that he made Beast the most articulate, eloquent, and well-read of the X-Men to contrast with his brutish exterior.
 Further, the book opines that the Werner Roth–Roy Thomas team garnered admiration for their "appealing and sensitive characterizations of the original X-Men".
 Roth, under the alias Jay Gavin, had taken over for Kirby fully by issue #18, and Thomas was a new talent.
-Beast was given an individualized, colorful new costume, along with the rest of the X-Men by issue #39 to attract new readers.
-During Jim Steranko's tenure, which added "exciting art", Roth returned, working with Neal Adams who blended Kirby's style with "realism, idealized beauty, and epic grandeur".
+Along with the rest of the X-Men, Beast was given an individualized, colorful new costume in issue #39.